CloudEngineHub/AutoVLA/README.md

 First revise the dataset path and SFT parameters in the config file in `config/training`.
 You can customize:
 - `data.train.json_dataset_path`: Dataset paths for training (supports multiple datasets as a list)
 - `data.train.sensor_data_path`: Corresponding sensor data paths
-- `training.train_sample_size`: Set to a number to train on a random subset, or `null` for full dataset
+- `training.train_sample_size`: Set to a number to train on a random subset, or `null` for the full dataset
 - `model.use_cot`: Enable/disable chain-of-thought reasoning in training data

 Then, launch the SFT training: